-For too long the developers have been scouring the internet attempting to quickly become experts and deploy high quality, working financial service protocols, like ACH.
-Too many organizations have been forced to build half-baked ACH libraries, or several inside of the same organization, only to have significant technical debt to resolve years later.
+For too long, developers have been scouring the internet, attempting to quickly become experts and deploy high-quality, working financial service protocols like ACH.
+Too many organizations have been forced to build half-baked ACH libraries, only to have significant technical debt to resolve years later.

-Now backed by 7 institutional investors and 27 influential individuals in our $5.5 million seed round, Moov is building a platform for platforms.
+Now backed by seven institutional investors and 27 influential individuals in our $5.5 million seed round, Moov is building a platform for platforms.

 Our brand image aligns with our values.
 We think software should be beautiful.
 Not just in how it looks, but in how it works, even under the hood.
 We designed a logo and identity that could grow and evolve with us.

-The logo is simple enough on its own but stands out among the crowd of other emerging fintechs and financial infrastructures companies.
+The logo is simple enough on its own but stands out among the crowd of other emerging fintechs and financial infrastructure companies.
 Moov takes on the characteristics of what we want to communicate and what we stand behind.
-We’re a community, and want that community to be seen within our logo.
+We’re a community and want that community seen within our logo.